Marketing Careers: 6 Areas to Explore

 Mid-level roles: Experiential marketing manager, events marketing manager, field marketing manager

-It’s imperative that companies communicate about their brand and products across a number of digital channels.
-Social forms of marketing foster a different level of interaction thanks to their direct engagement with customers.
-When you work in social media marketing, you’ll be responsible for generating and publishing content—written posts, videos, graphics, and more—that get attention and inspire conversation.
+Companies must communicate about their brand and products across several digital channels.
+Social media fosters a different level of interaction thanks to its direct engagement with customers.
+If you work in social media marketing, you'll be responsible for generating and publishing content—written posts, videos, graphics, and more—that garner attention and propel conversation.

-Could be a fit if you like: Being both creative and strategic about how to reach and engage customers, and producing multimedia content that supports larger brand and product strategies
+Could be a fit if you like: Being creative and strategic about reaching and engaging customers and producing multimedia content that supports the more prominent brand and product strategies.

 Entry-level roles: Marketing associate, social media marketing assistant, social media marketer